 1) Monthly Video Show

 Video is white hot right now, and will continue to dominate content development into the foreseeable future.
 Doing a monthly video program doesn’t need to be a Hollywood production.
 In fact, you can literally shoot the whole thing with your webcam.
-All that’s required is to set-up a YouTube channel and then editing your video in iMovie for the Mac or Adobe Premiere Elements.
+All that’s required is to set-up a YouTube channel and then editing your video in iMovie for the Mac or Adobe Premiere Rush.

 The sky’s the limit in terms of content, but your focus should be on salient topics of interest to your audience and ideally invite feedback and interaction.
 For example, a financial consultant could do a 15 minute trends or financial news analysis show, highlighting financial news, reports and trends that they feel their clients need to know.
 You could also do a monthly program answering user submitted questions.
 (People still love to see their name in lights!)